History and Philosophy

 Temple Beth Elohim Nursery School's first class of 12 students began in 1972.
 The school quickly grew both in size and reputation for providing a quality nursery school experience.
 The Nursery School was formally established as a Standing Committee of the Temple in 1983 in recognition of the valuable service the program provided.
 In 1985 the program expanded to include a second classroom, broadening its curriculum and enhancing the Nursery School's ability to meet the needs of the individual children.
 In 1998 the program began the first of a 2 part expansion to double the size of the school.
-The Nursery School now has two toddler classes, two three-year-old classrooms, and two four-year-old classrooms.
+The Nursery School now has three toddler classes and four additional preschool classes.

 There is a Midrash (story) called “Gan Elohim”-God’s Garden.
 It is a story about a little girl who brings purple, crimson, and blue flowers each day to the site where the Israelites are building the Mishkan (tabernacle to carry the Ark) in the desert.
 One day, she is spotted and told she must stop bringing the flowers.
 She refuses and insists on speaking with the High Priest.
 She tells him that she brings the flowers because she “wants to bring God’s garden here into God’s house.”
 The High Priest is wise and understands what the little girl is saying.
 He tells her that she may continue bringing the flowers every day.
 This Midrash is based on a passage from Exodus in the Torah where it says that “everyone whose heart so moves him shall bring them-gifts for God… blue, purple, and crimson.”
 (Exodus 35:5-6) The little girl’s action reminds the High Priest about the true meaning behind this passage, that everyone, no matter how big or small has something to offer.
 Each of us brings our own special gifts to our community.